Tools Support

 How Much Does LCL Cargo Insurance Cost?

-Cargo insurance premiums are calculated as a percentage of cargo declared value (usually Cost + Insurance + Freight if DDP, or Cost + Insurance if CIF).
+Insurers set your premium as a share of your cargo's declared value, often Cost + Insurance + Freight for DDP, or Cost + Insurance for CIF.

 Formula: Insurance premium = Cargo value × Premium rate × (1 + markup factor)